A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 - Helpful tangential content.

 Email is an easy way to stay in 24/7 touch with prospects and previous customers – you never know when someone could be in the market for another home.
-And with so many automated email tools like Constant Contact and Mailchimp, personalizing a branded newsletter based off a template is incredibly quick and efficient.
+And with so many automated email tools like Constant Contact and Mailchimp, personalizing a branded newsletter based on a template is incredibly quick and efficient.
+It’s a lucrative content idea that can’t be ignored in the real estate industry.

 These applications are also on mobile, allowing 24/7 browsing for buyers and sellers – all in the palms of their hands.
-Integrating with real estate apps and ensuring listings remain updated and UX-friendly across web, mobile browser and mobile app is instrumental to staying in front of prospects at all times.
+Integrating with real estate apps and ensuring listings remain updated and UX-friendly across web, mobile browsers and mobile apps are instrumental to staying in front of prospects at all times.

 By casting a wide net, top-of-funnel interest is nearly limitless.
 The next step in the marketing funnel would be keeping all contact info, images, pricing, hyperlinks and CTAs active.
 Prospects should be able to contact real estate agents with one touch of their smartphone screens once they’ve moved to more of a middle-of-the-funnel stage of their property search.